jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 ### Tone & voice
 •  Be concise

     •  Use short sentences

     •  Break up paragraphs longer than 3 sentences

     •  Avoid using passive voice

     •  Remove anything redundant or irrelevant

 •  Make it accessible

     •  International audience

     •  Welcome newcomers

     •  Act on accessibility and inclusiveness

     •  Avoid acronyms and non-actionable data

     •  Use consistent terminology

-•  Earnest

 •  Avoid promotional language